longhorn/website/content/docs/1.5.0/spdk/quick-start.md

 ---

-Longhorn's SPDK Data Engine harnesses the power of the Storage Performance Development Kit (SPDK) to elevate its overall performance.
+Longhorn's V2 Data Engine harnesses the power of the Storage Performance Development Kit (SPDK) to elevate its overall performance.
 The integration significantly reduces I/O latency while simultaneously boosting IOPS and throughput.
 The enhancement provides a high-performance storage solution capable of meeting diverse workload demands.

-**SPDK Data Engine is currently a PREVIEW feature and should NOT be utilized in a production environment.** At present, a volume with SPDK Data Engine only supports
+**V2 Data Engine is currently a PREVIEW feature and should NOT be utilized in a production environment.** At present, a volume with V2 Data Engine only supports

 - Volume lifecycle (creation, attachment, detachment and deletion)
 - Degraded volume